earlephilhower/ESP8266Audio/README.md

 AudioGeneratorMOD:  Reads and plays Amiga ModTracker files (.MOD).
 Use a 160MHz clock as this requires tons of SPIFFS reads (which are painfully slow) to get raw instrument sample data for every output sample.
 See https://modarchive.org for many free MOD files.

 AudioGeneratorMP3:  Reads and plays MP3 format files (.MP3) using a ported libMAD library.
 Use a 160MHz clock to ensure enough compute power to decode 128KBit 44.1KHz without hiccups.
 For complete porting history with the gory details, look at https://github.com/earlephilhower/libmad-8266

+AudioGeneratorFLAC:  Plays FLAC files via ported libflac-1.3.2.
+On the order of 30KB heap and minimal stack required as-is.

 ## AudioOutput classes
 AudioOutput:  Base class for all output drivers.
 Takes a sample at a time and returns true/false if there is buffer space for it.
 If it returns false, it is the calling object's (AudioGenerator's) job to keep the data that didn't fit and try again later.